the-batfish/spotify-downloader/README.md

+##WARNING
+This repo is not actively maintained anymore, please use another project.

 Disclaimer:- This program does not download the audio from spotify, but instead downloads the opus audio stream from youtube and adds metadata, album art etc. from spotify.

 ## Usage and installation